-The Organizational Model was last updated by the Company's Board of Directors in October 2022, in order to incorporate regulatory developments in the areas of non-cash payment instruments, cultural heritage and public disbursements, as well as organizational and business developments.
+The Organizational Model was last updated by the Company's Board of Directors in October 2022.

-In addition, Poste Italiane has adopted a Guideline "Application of Legislative Decree no. 231/2001 in the Poste Italiane Group" (adopted in January 2018 and updated, most recently, in December 2021 to incorporate the developments that have taken place with regard to the internationalization of the Poste Group following the acquisition of the capital of a foreign company), which identifies the general reference requirements, which Group companies are inspired by when adopting and updating their Models 231, appropriately adjusted by taking into account their specific organizational operations.
+In addition, Poste Italiane has adopted the Guidelines "Application of Legislative Decree no. 231/2001 in the Poste Italiane Group" (adopted in January 2018 and updated, most recently, in December 2021 to incorporate the developments that have taken place with regard to the internationalisation of the Poste Group following the acquisition of the capital of a foreign company), which identifies the general reference requirements, which Group companies are inspired by when adopting and updating their Models 231, appropriately adjusted by taking into account their specific organizational operations.

-Consistently with the evolution of the Organizational Model, Poste Italiane adopted the "Guideline on 231 Information flows to the Supervisory Board of Poste Italiane" addressed to all organizational functions, with reference to the sensitive activities identified out by the relevant MIAR.
+Consistently with the evolution of the Organizational Model, Poste Italiane adopted the "Guidelines on 231 Information flows to the Supervisory Board of Poste Italiane" addressed to all organizational functions, with reference to the sensitive activities identified out by the relevant MIAR.

 The Poste Italiane Organizational Model makes provision for a Company Supervisory Board of a joint nature consisting of three members, one in-house and two from outside the Company - one of whom acts as Chair of the Supervisory Board.
-The internal member of the SB can therefore be identified from among the heads of the functions within the Group who are not assigned management or operational roles and who have adequate requirements of independence, professionalism and integrity3.
+The internal member of the SB can therefore be identified from among the heads of the functions within the Group who are not assigned management or operational roles and who have adequate requirements of independence, professionalism and integrity (6).